 Art History and Critical Studies courses focus on modern and contemporary issues with emphasis on concerns directly impacting practicing artists and students who want to explore contemporary visual culture.
 Comprised of practicing artists, curators of major national and international exhibitions, and acclaimed art critics, the art history faculty help students make meaningful connections between theories and practices of art.

 As an honors student, challenge yourself to grow as a critical thinker and a creator.
 Engage in seminars and critiques with artists and designers who push you to think differently and take bigger risks.
-Over your four years in the program, tackle a series of collaborative projects that build your ability to conceptualize and pitch ideas to professionals in the local arts community.
+During your time in the program, tackle a series of collaborative projects that build your ability to conceptualize and pitch ideas to professionals in the local arts community.

 General Education, including a foundation in the liberal arts, is the cornerstone of a university education.
 Its purpose is to develop in students the knowledge, skills, and character necessary to live thoughtful, ethical, and successful lives, both professionally and personally, and to foster a love of lifelong learning.